RealDeHess/CommunityBeastmen/README.md

 ## Helpful Console Commands

-In case the missions or scripts break, you can summon the different corrupted Heroes and Lords using the pj console mod.
+In case missions or scripts break, you can summon the corrupted Heroes and Lords using the pj console mod, which can be found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2791241084)

 - click on a lord or settlement where you want to spawn the hero
 - open pj console (top left of screen)